 The Company is expanding its focus in the rail industry to encompass passenger transportation and was awarded a large, multi-year contract with a national rail carrier.
-The Company anticipates that it will deliver at least two RIP solutions along with a long-term services agreement in 2022 and completing delivery during the first quarter of 2023.
+The Company anticipates that it will manufacture two RIP solutions in 2022 and, along with a long-term services agreement completing delivery during the second quarter of 2023.

-Although the Company's prospects and outlook are anticipated to be favorable for 2022, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
+Although the Company's prospects and outlook are anticipated to be favorable for the remainder of 2022, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
 There are many risks that affect our business and results of operations, some of which are beyond our control and unexpected macro events can have a severe impact on the business.
-Please see the risk factors identified in "Item 1A - Risk Factors" of our Annual Report on Form 10-K filed with the SEC on March 31, 2022
+Please see the risk factors identified in "Item 1A - Risk Factors" of our Annual Report on Form 10-K filed with the SEC on March 31, 2022.